See Our Work

-Ready to start your journey?
-Follow the steps below to plan and register for your next site visit.
+Ready to go on a field trip with us?
+Follow the steps below to plan and register for your visit.

-Every year, we offer both Literacy Program and Girls' Education Program site visits on various dates and in different program countries.
-Our 2018 site visit opportunities are listed below.
-Click on your preferred dates and complete your payment of $25 per person.
+Every year, we offer field trips to both Literacy Program and Girls' Education Program sites on various dates and in different program countries.
+Our 2019 field trip opportunities are listed below.
+Click on your preferred dates and make your payment of $25 per person.
 You will be taken to an external website to make your payment.
 Please note that you will need to return to this page and go through Steps 2 and 3 to complete your registration.

-Registration for site visits close six weeks prior to the date of the visit for almost all Room to Read program countries.
-Registration for site visits in Laos will close 10 weeks prior to the date of the visit.
+Registration for field trips close six weeks prior to the date of the visit for almost all Room to Read program countries.
+Registration for field trips in Laos will close 10 weeks prior to the date of the visit.

 Please keep your entire day available.
 A field trip can take up to a full day, including travel time, with one to three hours spent at the school community.
 We will provide an itinerary with exact timing to registered participants approximately two weeks prior to the visit.

 Your day will begin with getting to know members of our local staff.
 After a brief orientation on Room to Read's presence in-country, the group will depart for the project site.
 There you will meet the school administration and participate in interactive learning activities with the students and school community.
 You will be provided with a more detailed itinerary that is tailored to your specific trip.